Guide for Authors

 Citation in text

 Please ensure that every reference cited in the text is also present in the reference list and vice versa.
-Any references cited in the abstract must be cited by the author(s) name(s) and year(s).
 Unpublished results and personal communications are not recommended in the reference list.
 The citation of a reference as 'in press' implies that the item has been accepted for publication.

 Reference links